 Say that you fly into Costa Rica and land at the Juan Santamaría International Airport.
 You’d be able to easily take a taxi to the National Theater in 25 minutes.

-Even if you are only spending a bit of time in the capital before heading out on a day trip from San José or going somewhere a bit more rural like Jaco or Santa Teresa, you can make even a partial day in the city more exciting by stopping by the Teatro Nacional.
+Even if you are only spending one day in San José before heading out on a day trip or going somewhere a bit more rural like Jaco or Santa Teresa, you can make even a partial day in the city more exciting by stopping by the Teatro Nacional.

 There is no parking directly near the theater, so walking during the daytime or taking an Uber will be the best way to get here.
 You can also use public transport.